Outcome spaces framework

 How does it work?

-1) A moderator introduces the conceptual map of the outcome spaces displayed on a paperboard or the like (see Figure) and explains the three spaces:
+1) A facilitator introduces the conceptual map of the outcome spaces displayed on a paperboard or the like (see Figure) and explains the three spaces:

 "The first outcome space is improvement within the ‘situation’ or field of inquiry, that is, the everyday world of our research collaborators and clients.
 Changes in the situation may be institutional (e.g. a shift in a policy), or biophysical (e.g. more efficient water use).
 Secondly, the generation of relevant stocks and flows of knowledge, including rigorous scholarly knowledge and other forms of knowledge (e.g. decision-making tools, industry reports, interactive websites, apps) in order to make insights accessible and meaningful to both research participants i.e. clients and collaborators, as well as broader beneficiaries i.e. industry sectors and/or citizens.
 Finally, outcomes of mutual and transformational learning by both researchers and research participants increase the likelihood of persistent change."
 (Mitchell, 2015 #1473, p.
 90)